MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-spf-configure.md

 - **You use one or more custom domains for email (for example, contoso.com)**: As part of the Microsoft 365 enrollment process, you were already required to create or modify the SPF TXT record in DNS for your custom domain to identify Microsoft 365 as an authorized source for email from your domain.
 But, you still have more work to do for maximum email protection:
   - **Subdomains**:
-    - If you use email services that aren't under your direct control (for example, to send bulk email or to add email signatures to outbound mail), we recommend using a subdomain (for example, marketing.contoso.com) for those services instead of your main email domain (for example, contoso.com).
+    - For email services that aren't under your direct control (for example, bulk email services or services that add email signatures to outbound mail), we recommend using a subdomain (for example, marketing.contoso.com) instead of your main email domain (for example, contoso.com).
 You don't want issues with mail sent from those email services to affect the reputation of mail sent by employees in your main email domain.
 For more information about adding subdomains, see [Can I add custom subdomains or multiple domains to Microsoft 365?](/microsoft-365/admin/setup/domains-faq?view=o365-worldwide#can-i-add-custom-subdomains-or-multiple-domains-to-microsoft-365).
     - Each subdomain that you use to send email from Microsoft 365 requires its own DKIM CNAME record.
 For example, the DKIM CNAME record for contoso.com doesn't cover marketing.contoso.com; marketing.contoso.com needs its own DKIM CNAME record.

       > [!TIP]